p0lyw0lf/crossposter/README.md

 # Crossposter

 This is a project I've made to crosspost things between Discord, Mastodon, and my own blog!
-Very custom-made, just like [p2_tagging](https://github.com/p0lyw0lf/p2_tagging) I don't really recommend using it unless ur me :)
+Very custom-made, so just like all my other projects, I don't really recommend using it unless ur me :)

 ## Usage